 It’s amazing over the course of a retreat day how many different Alistairs show up on the cushion.

-I was practising around 8 hours a day within 4 session and each time I padded across the garden to the Shrine room and sat down on my zafu, I was astonished how completely varied the constellation of mood, body, thoughts, attitude was each time I plonked myself down.
+I was practising around 8 hours a day within 4 sessions.
+Each time I padded across the garden to the Shrine room and sat down on my zafu, I was astonished how completely varied the constellation of mood, body, thoughts, attitude was each time I plonked myself down.

-After a week of practising I was a little less caught up in the ‘duckweed’ of compulsive thinking, JCS humming and angry grumbling, but I could be startled by sudden changes in the inner weather: from one mood in the kitchen, a short walk across the lawn, and then boom! a complete loss of faith in Buddhism, or a black patch of doubt in my practice or a hysterical skittish run of childhood holiday memories.
+After a week of practising I was a little less caught up in the ‘duckweed’ of compulsive thinking.
+JCS humming and angry grumbling.
+But I could be startled by sudden changes in the inner weather: from one mood in the kitchen, a short walk across the lawn, and then boom!
+A complete loss of faith in Buddhism.
+A black patch of doubt in my practice or a hysterical skittish run of childhood holiday memories.

 Resting in the body is also the gateway to a growing sense of contentment that the thinking mind with all its prospective “Alistairs” never delivers.